aviationphoto/AircraftMetadata-Lightroom-Plugin/README.md

 * Download the [latest release at GitHub](https://github.com/aviationphoto/AircraftMetadata-Lightroom-Plugin/releases/latest)
 * Unzip the downloaded archive
 * Copy the subdirectory "aircraft-metadata.lrplugin" to the machine where Lightroom is installed
 * In Lightroom: File --> Plugin Manager --> Add: Enter the path to the directory "aircraft-metadata.lrplugin"
+* Place the filter preset "Aircraft Metadata.lrtemplate" in Lightrooms filter preset folder

 ## Usage
 LR Aircraft Metadata can perform a automated metadata lookup against jetphotos.com